A great neighborhood sells a home, real estate agents say. It also helps your home hold value and makes it easy to sell when you decide to move on.

 1. It meets your specs

 Make a list of what you want and don’t want in a neighborhood, and shop for those qualities.

 Describing his ideal neighborhood, Jay Walljasper — author of “The Great Neighborhood Book: A Do-It-Yourself Guide to Placemaking” — says he looks for “the invincible spirit of neighborliness [that’s] apparent even to a casual visitor.”

 But the concept of what’s ideal varies.
 Your ideal could be a close-knit community with trees, playgrounds and great schools.
 Mine might be a downtown block of clubs, shops and condos.

 Become an expert on the neighborhood that interests you.
 Get a feel for it by attending open houses, walking the neighborhood’s blocks, spending time in restaurants and coffee shops, and looking for community gardens.

-Have a home in mind?
+Have your eye on a specific property?
 Knock on doors and chat with neighbors on that street.
-Ask everyone who’ll talk with you about the crime, noise, traffic, neighborhood issues, and general pros and cons.
+Ask everyone who’ll talk with you about the crime, noise, traffic, neighborhood issues and general pros and cons.